erikanstine/needle-semantic-search/README.md

 ## Pre-commit Hook
-This repository uses [pre-commit](https://pre-commit.com/) to automatically run unit tests on directories with staged changes.
+This repository uses [pre-commit](https://pre-commit.com/) to automatically run unit tests and linters on directories with staged changes.
 Install the hook with:

 ```bash
 pre-commit install
 ```

-Before each commit, `pytest` will run for any top-level directory that contains tests and has staged modifications (e.g. `backend`, `scraper`).
-If no such changes are present, the hook exits without running tests.
+Before each commit, `pytest` runs for any top-level directory that contains tests and has staged modifications (e.g. `backend`, `scraper`).
+When code in `backend`, `scraper`, `common`, or `setup.py` changes, `black` checks the files.
+If the `frontend` directory has modifications, ESLint runs.
+If none of these directories have staged changes, the hook exits without running tests or linters.